AntennaHouse/moby-dick/README.md

 Run `stages.bat` to format and analyse multiple renditions of 'Moby-Dick' with successively more error corrections applied.

 `stages.bat` expects the analysis-utility files (available from the GitHub repository) to be in a sibling directory.
 I.e., in `../analysis-utility`.

+`stages.bat` requires AH Formatter V7.0, Java, and Saxon 9 or later.
+(AH Formatter V7.0 MR4 will report only paragraph widow errors.
+Use a later version if possible.)

+Specify the full path of `AHFCmd.exe` with the `-ahfcmd` option.

+Specify the full path of `saxon9he.jar` with the `-saxon` option.

+`stages.bat` can be slow: 'Moby-Dick' formats as more than 650 pages.
+It is formatted eight times, and four analysis reports are also produced.

+The types of corrections that are made are discussed in `doc/automated-analysis-example.docx`.